-For extracts in packaging that dispenses a specific amount, you’ll see “Total THC per activation” and “Total CBD per activation,” meaning how much is in each dispensation.
+For extracts in packaging that dispenses a specific amount, you’ll see “total THC per activation” and “total CBD per activation,” meaning how much is in each dispensation.

-Its dried flower equivalency
+Dried flower equivalency

-Its ingredients, allergens and nutrition facts
+Ingredients, allergens and nutrition facts

-All ingredients are listed on packaging for edibles, topicals and extracts.
+All ingredients are listed on the packaging for edibles, topicals and extracts.
 And just like a prepackaged cookie from the grocery store, all edible cannabis products must display a nutrition facts table, listing calories, fat, fibre, sugar, protein, sodium and more.